 I didn’t want the good feeling of having clean and not greasy skin to go away, and I was also young (heh).

-What I didn’t realize back then is that my skin was actually becoming oilier because of overproduction of sebum due to the sebaceous glands working around the clock to restore the moisture lost from the vigorous scrubbing.
+What I didn’t realize back then is that my skin was actually becoming oilier because of the overproduction of sebum due to the sebaceous glands working around the clock to restore the moisture lost from the vigorous scrubbing.

 Not to mention this eventually lead to acne breakouts.
 So there you have it.

 Well, you can always opt for a chemical exfoliator instead.
 Although the word “chemical” might sound a bit scary, this type of exfoliants are in fact more suitable for sensitive skin, and they are gentler than a scrub.

 Depending on your skin type, you can find a range of peels that use AHA’s and BHA’s to effectively remove the dead skin cells along with all the dirt and bacteria on your skin.

 Lactic acid is a great, gentle exfoliant if you decide to try this type of exfoliation for the first time.
 It is a mild, milk-based acid and it works by dissolving the bonds between the dead skin cells.

 As always, do not forget to patch test first.
 You can use this type of exfoliant once or twice a week for a glowing complexion.